 B.S.
 Computer Science - Spring 2015, University of Maine

 M.S.
-Spatial Information Science and Engineering - October 2017 (expected), University of Maine
+Spatial Information Science and Engineering - Fall 2017, University of Maine